 However, the watertightness is very much dependent on your assembly.
 We also recommend applying silicone when installing the panels.
 You should also keep in mind that water tightness is usually sustained by regular maintenance.

 Aluminum alloys contain almost no iron, and without iron, the metal can’t rust, but it does oxidize.
 When the alloy is exposed to water, a film of aluminum oxide forms quickly on the surface.
 The hard oxide layer is quite resistant to further corrosion and protects the underlying metal.

 Yes.
 Aluminum, also known as “the element of sustainability,” is infinitely recyclable and highly durable; nearly 75 percent of all aluminum ever produced is still used today.
 Aluminum is 100 percent recyclable and retains its properties indefinitely.

 Increasing the frequency of the dome designs and thickness of the aluminum struts, we can cover a stadium’s roof and even a whole town.
-There is no limit technically, but let’s be realistic, this would require an enormous amount of labor, budget, time, and dedication.
-We want to offer only affordable dome frames for everyone unless a project makes us feel special.
-Dome frames larger than 50 ft. are not something that we will concentrate soon.
+There is no limit technically, however this would be a labor-intensive project, with high costs of production.

 Although there are common national standards, state and local codes vary, and in order to check compliance, you initially have to decide for what purposes you are going to use our domes for.
 For example, NY allows a structure under 144 sqft to be built without a permit, yet this is only for sheds/storages.
 If the building becomes a residence, the minimum size jumps to 800 square feet and requires a septic system, running water, and a full electrical system.
 But if you are building a greenhouse let’s say, it’s regarded as temporary structures, many building departments don’t even require permits.